Chenzo/first-ember/README.md

 * add favorite sass includes to make purdy.
 * load external data? (like from a server or even this github repo!?)
+* Getting a liveReload error in the docker container. that shouldn't happen for production?
+Shouldn't even have that running, yeah?
+* what abou the models?